 My friend also learned that “Love” is counter-intuitive.
 It’s not seeking, “What’s in it for me?”, which calcifies the heart.
 Love is less about “Moonlight and Balconies”, and more about patience and acceptance.
 It’s sharing who we are, asking nothing in return.
 Love has no conditions.
 Surrenders the need to be right.
 And loves one another, as God loves us.

-So, I summarized and synthesized all my friend’s experiences and insights and distilled them into this web-site blog.
-Perhaps, in the quiet stillness of the night, when the mind rests and the heart opens, some of my friend’s messages may assuage anxiety, or point to the “True North” of the heart and soul.
+So, I, P. Julian Malison, summarized and synthesized all my friend’s experiences and insights and distilled them into this website.
+Perhaps, in the quiet stillness of the night, when the mind rests and the heart opens, some of the website's blog posts of my friend’s experiences may assuage anxiety, and point to the “True North” of the heart and soul.

 Then, the rest of life is spent in the palm of God’s hand.
 Where, “Neither foe nor loving friend can hurt you.”
 Resilient, “Long after your heart and nerve and sinew are gone.
 When there is nothing in you, except the Will to say, "Hold On’".